ishwarighule/ishwarighule/README.md

 ### <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> A little more about me...

 I am a third-year undergraduate student pursuing a Bachelor's in Computer Engineering with specialization of AIML.
-I am an Open Source enthusiast, Front-end developer, and currently learning Data Scienece.
+I am an Open Source enthusiast, Front-end developer, and currently learning Data science.

 </br>
 </br>